-Young children (age five and under) are also considered higher risk.
-Learn more about the importance of a flu shot for young children from the CDC.
+Children age 5 and under are also considered high risk.
+Learn more about the importance of flu shots for children

-On top of an annual flu shot, be sure to practice healthy habits to stop or slow the spread of germs:
+In addition to your annual flu shot, practice these habits to stop or slow the spread of germs:

 • Avoid close contact with people who are sick

-• Stay home if you are sick or not feeling well
+• Stay home if you’re sick or not feeling well

 • Cover your mouth and nose with a tissue when coughing or sneezing